AhmetZamanis/KaggleStoreSales/ReportPart1.md

   dataset.
 Or they may be related to commemorations for the earthquake in April 2016.

-### AutoARIMA model summary
+### ARIMA model summary

-Before carrying on with our best hybrid model, which is linear + random forest, we can view the model summary of the AutoARIMA process for some insight.
+Before carrying on with our best hybrid model, which is linear + random forest, we can view the model summary of the ARIMA model for some insight.

 The AutoARIMA process has chosen an ARIMA(2, 0, 1) model, which uses the